 Each party shall comply with the obligations that apply to it under Applicable Data Protection Law.

 The Personal Data processing in connection with the performance of the agreement in relation to the Services shall be subject to Regulation (EU) 2016/679 of the European Parliament and of the Council on the protection of individuals with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (“Regulation”).
 Under the Main Agreement, Client as Personal Data Controller entrusts to Meetsales as the Personal Data Processor the processing of the following scope of personal data („Personal Data”): (i) nature and purpose of the processing – provision of Services specified in the Main Agreement; (ii) categories of data subjects – data subjects include Client, Client's representatives and end-users including employees, contractors, collaborators, and Client's Clients.
 Data subjects may also include individuals attempting to communicate or transfer personal information to users of Services.
 The data subjects exclusively determine the content of data submitted to Meetsales.
-Due to a full autonomy of data subjects regarding data entered to the system, Meetsales shall not be liable for the content entered to the system regardless if it constitutes personal data or not; (iii) type of personal data –email, first name and last name, address, title, contact details, username, chat history, financial information (credit card details, account details, payment information); employment details (employer, job title) and other data in an electronic form provided in the context of Services; (iv) area where personal data will be processed: EEA/EU.
+Due to a full autonomy of data subjects regarding data entered to the system, Meetsales shall not be liable for the content entered to the system regardless if it constitutes personal data or not; (iii) type of personal data –email, first name and last name, address, title, contact details, username, chat history, financial information (credit card details, account details, payment information); employment details (employer, job title) and other data in an electronic form provided in the context of Services; a special categories of Personal Data in form of biometric data – facial images of Client’s and end-users of Services and information about Client’s and end-users’ of Services behaviour („Biometric Data”) (iv) area where personal data will be processed: EEA/EU.

 Meetsales processes Personal Data solely for the purpose of performing the Main Agreement, to the extent necessary to perform it and only during its term.
 Meetsales is obliged to process personal data in accordance with the Regulation, other applicable provisions of law and the Agreement.